alexwlchan/alexwlchan.net/src/_posts/2018/2018-12-27-reading-a-utf8-encoded-csv.md

 ---
+category: Python
+date: 2018-12-27 17:38:55 +0000
 layout: post
-date: 2018-12-27 17:38:55 +0000
-title: Notes on reading a UTF-8 encoded CSV in Python
 summary: Some notes on trying to do this in a way that supports both Python 2 and 3, and the frustration of doing so.
 tags: python
-category: Programming and code
 theme:
   minipost: true
+title: Notes on reading a UTF-8 encoded CSV in Python
 ---

 Here's a problem I solved today: I have a CSV file to parse which contained UTF-8 strings, and I want to parse it using Python.